Ketan-Nimje/Ketan-Nimje/README.md

 # Hi, I'm Ketan Nimje 👋

-I'm a **Senior PHP Laravel & Shopify Developer** passionate about building **scalable web applications and e-commerce solutions** using *Laravel, Shopify, and clean architecture*.
+I'm a **Senior PHP Laravel & Shopify App & Theme Developer** passionate about building **scalable web applications and e-commerce solutions** using Laravel, Shopify, and clean architecture.
 I specialize in **end-to-end web development**, from backend logic to seamless Shopify integrations, and love solving real-world problems with efficient, secure, and modern web technologies.

 ---